 What to pack

-Pack lightweight, comfortable clothing that isn't too revealing (especially if you're planning on visiting religious sites), and plenty of sunscreen.
+Pack lightweight, comfortable clothing that isn't too revealing (especially if visitors are planning on visiting religious sites), and plenty of sunscreen.

 What's on in Israel

-The Israel Festival (May/June), held in Jerusalem, showcases opera, dance, classical music and theatrical performances by Israel's top artistic talent.
+The Israel Festival (May/June), held in Jerusalem, showcases opera, dance, classical music and theatrical performances by Israel's top artistic talents.
 The Haifa International Film Festival (October) draws crowds in excess of 60,000 people to see more than 150 new films from both established and emerging film-makers.
-More information on Israel Events.

 Did you know?